kriskbx/gitlab-time-tracker/readme.md

 ```
 # edit/create the global configuration file, stored in your home directory
-gtt edit
+gtt config

-# edit/create a local configuration file (.gtt.yml) in the current directory
+# edit/create a local configuration file (.gtt.yml) in the current directory.
-# if a local configuration file is present, it is used instead of the global one.
+# if a local configuration file is present, it's used instead of the global one.
 # so you can use gtt on a per project basis. make sure to add .gtt.yml to your
 # gitignore file if using a local configuration
-gtt edit --local
+gtt config --local
 ```

 #### reports

-Get a report for your project.
+Get a report for your project from GitLab.

+> This command pulls data from GitLab and is not using your LOCAL time records.

 ```
-# available report commands
+# you can omit the project if stored on your config.
+# you can pass multiple ids too
 gtt report ["namespace/project"] [issue_id]
+gtt report "kriskbx/example-project"
+gtt report "kriskbx/example-project" 145
+gtt report "kriskbx/example-project" 145 209 45 54
+gtt report
+gtt report 145
+gtt report 123 345 123

 # timeframe
 gtt report --from="2017-03-01" --to="2017-04-01"